You are here

 Self-tests for infectious diseases

 There was support for a number of self-tests for infectious diseases to be made available in future.
-The majority of the submissions which addressed this question identified self-testing for influenza as an example where the benefits are likely to outweigh the risks.
+The majority of the submissions identified self-testing for influenza as an example where the benefits are likely to outweigh the risks.

-A lesser number of the submissions identified other self-tests which may also be safely supplied in future, including:
+A lesser number identified other self-tests which may also be safely supplied in future, including:

 - other respiratory infections such as respiratory syncytial virus (RSV);